ms/buildtogether.tech/fairness/index.md

 I have interviewed people who didn't ask a single question about the company, what an average day would look like, or how their career might evolve over time.
-[Julia Evans][evans-julia] has a good list of [questions to ask in interviews][evans-interviews]; there probably isn't time to get to them all, but asking two or three that matter to you most will impress your interviewer as well as giving you valuable information.
+[Julia Evans][evans-julia] has a good list of [questions to ask in interviews][evans-interviews], and [T. Carter Baxter][baxter-t-carter] has [another][baxter-interviews].
+There won't be time to get to them all, but asking two or three that matter to you most will impress your interviewer as well as giving you valuable information.

 </div>